nginxinc/NGINX-Demos/mysql-galera-demo/README.md

     $ ./clean-containers.sh
     ```

-1. NGINX Plus container will be listening on port 8080, 3306 & 9200 on the docker host, and you can get the IP address by running
+1. NGINX Plus container will be listening on port 8080, 3306 & 9200 on the Docker Host
+     1. If you are using Docker Toolbox, you can get the IP address of your docker-machine (default here) by running

      ```
      $ docker-machine ip default
      192.168.99.100
      ```
+     1. If you are using Docker for Mac or Docker Compose on your Linux VM, the IP address you need to use is 127.0.0.1 (localhost)

-     Export this IP into an environment variable HOST_IP `export HOST_IP=192.168.99.100` (used by test.sh below)
+     Export this IP into an environment variable HOST_IP `export HOST_IP=x.x.x.x` (used by test.sh below)

 1. Spin up the MySQL and NGINX Plus containers:
 	 ```